 - Forgive all the people; even that one rich guy with the yacht who tried to buy your for his son.
 True story.
 Love wins so decide to do all things with unconditional love and go from there.

 - Look up.
 Ask yourself about the spirit in the sky.
 Decide on an answer or at least investigate the questions.
 It’s a rough road without friends in high places.

 - Use the energy in your twenties to work at least four jobs and go to school full time.
 Keep going to school even though you’re exhausted, don’t feel like you fit in and want to quit every day.
 You’ve got massive catching up to do and a social life is overrated.

 - Try not to marry a jerk who accidentally burns down the apartment.
 But if you do, it’s ok.
 Just leave everything, get out quick and fix your picker.
-There a friendlier fish in the sea and despite what you might think, you’re unconditionally lovable.
+There are friendlier fish in the sea and despite what you might think, you’re unconditionally lovable.

 - Don’t have babies…yet anyway.
 Each one costs between $200,000.00 and $500,000.00.
 Let’s think about that.
 Do we have the time, money or energy to grow another human?
 Nope.
 Still figuring out how dress myself.
 Lugging kids up the ladder sounded awful; a recipe for repeating disaster.
 Lots of people do have babies and things work out beautifully so don’t despair my opinion.
-For me, babysitting was great birth control.
+For me, babysitting and parentification were great birth control.

 - Don’t expect anyone to do anything for you but do express sincere thanks when the Scarecrow, Tinman, Lion and Fairy Godmother show up.
 Friendship bracelets never go out of style.